phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 title: SQS to the rescue
 ---

-**tl;dr** [Amazon SQS](https://aws.amazon.com/sqs/) is currently one of the best options for a queuing service.
+**tl;dr** [Amazon SQS](https://aws.amazon.com/sqs/) is currently one of the best options for a queue service.
 It's [inexpensive
 ](https://aws.amazon.com/sqs/pricing/) (first 1 million requests per month are free, thereafter $0.50 per 1 million requests), fast, reliable, scalable, fully managed message queuing service.
 It just works.

-For the follow examples I'm using the [aws-sdk-ruby](https://github.com/aws/aws-sdk-ruby), which is a great SDK, because it's transparent to the [official API documentation](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/Welcome.html), no abstractions, no different method names etc, what you see on the documentation is what you get on the sdk.
+For the following examples I'm using the [aws-sdk-ruby](https://github.com/aws/aws-sdk-ruby), which is a great SDK because it's transparent to the [official API documentation](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/Welcome.html), no abstractions, no different method names etc, what you see in the documentation is what you get on the SDK.

 ## Getting your hands dirty